Want more email subscribers? Contest entries? Conversions? You won’t get them without the right call to action.

 Let’s look at what happens when you don’t follow this rule.
 Apple has the following Facebook Ad running to promote the new iPhone:

 In addition to the ad copy being a little bit too receptive and lacking on the features, there’s a disconnect between the headline and the call to action.
 I love the headline “Say Hello to the future.
 Order iPhone X.” But then, instead of selling the phone in the description by listing features, they just say “Meet it.
 It’s here.”
 Then, the call to action says “Learn More,” when “Shop Now” would have been a much better choice when encouraging users to order it.
 It feels a little confusing and lackluster.
 While customers may not dissect this consciously the way we just did, you know they’ll register at least most of it unconsciously.

 Also known as verbs, action words are specific and motivating.
 “Shop,” “Sign up,” “Discover,” “Try,” “Watch,”and “Start” are all examples.
-They’re direct in telling customers what they should do next; there’s no question about what you’re supposed to do, which is kind of the point.
+They directly telling customers what they should do next, which is what you want.

 You want to be really specific with the action words you choose and the instructions that follow them.
 A dog rescue’s campaign, for example, wouldn’t be effective if they just said “help us today.”
 Instead, choosing “sign up as a volunteer dog walker today” or “donate money or puppy food to help us take in the new litter” are more specific, giving people exact ways they can help.
 This increases the likelihood that they will.